Teyras/MT/text/chapters/235_scheduling_custom_algs.md

 requirements on fast feedback described in Section
 \ref{scheduling-requirements}).

-We propose the formula to obtain a deadline as follows:
+We propose the formula to obtain a deadline based on the time of arrival and estimated processing time as follows:

 - Time of arrival + the estimated processing time for jobs shorter than 15 seconds.
 The threshold is based on the fact that users are likely to wait for